South Boston Wrappers

-The South Boston Wrappers was the final and primary moniker of the minor league baseball teams based in South Boston, Virginia.
-South Boston teams played as members of the Class D level Bi-State League from 1937 to 1940, hosting home games at Fairgrounds Park.
-South Boston was an affiliate of the Boston Bees (Braves) in 1937.
+The South Boston Wrappers were a minor league baseball team based in South Boston, Virginia.
+South Boston based teams played as members of the Class D level Bi-State League from 1937 to 1940, hosting home games at Fairgrounds Park.
+After playing as the "Twins" in their first season, they adopted the "Wrappers" nickname in 1938, while playing in partnership with Halifax, Virginia for that season.
+South Boston hosted minor league home games at Fairgrounds Park in South Boston.

+The 1937 South Boston Twins were a minor league affiliate of the Boston Bees (Braves).